-Asparagus are vegetables which grow as plant stalks (stems).
+Asparagus are as plant stalks (stems).

 Many Greeks and Romans not only enjoyed the taste of asparagus but also believed the myth it possessed medicinal properties (from healing toothaches to preventing bee stings).

 Asparagus gained popularity in France and England in the 16th Century and was then introduced to North America.